On the polynomial convergence rate to nonequilibrium steady-states: Approach towards polynomial ergodicity

 Bounds of $\mathbb{E}[(Y^{1}_{0})^{\beta}], \mathbb{E}[(Y^{2}_{0})^{\beta}]$, and $\mathbb{E}[(Y^{1}_{1})^{\beta}]$, i.e., $\mathbb{E}_{\mu^{*}}[ \tau_{\alpha}^{\beta}]$, $\mathbb{E}_{\nu^{*}}[ \tau_{\alpha}^{\beta}]$, and $\mathbb{E}_{\alpha}[ \tau_{\alpha}^{\beta}]$, are given in Lemma \ref{nummelin}.
 Bounds of $\mathbb{E}[T^{\beta}]$ when starting from $\mu$ and $\nu$ follow from Lemma \ref{lindvall}.
 When starting from $\pi$, passage times to $\alpha$ form a (delayed) stationary renewal process.
 The delay distribution of the corresponding renewal process must be $Y^{c}_{0}$, as the delay distribution that lead to a stationary renewal process is unique (\cite{barbu2009semi}, Chapter 2).
 Therefore, bounds of $\mathbb{E}[T^{\beta}]$ when starting from $\mu$ and $\pi$ also follow from Lemma \ref{lindvall}.

 Theorem \ref{thm31} is then implied by the following simple probability fact.
 (See Lemma \ref{m2t}).
 Let $Z$ be any nonnegative integer-valued random variable.
 For any $\beta > 0$,

 \end{proof}

-We remark that the bounds in Lemma \ref{nummelin} and Lemma \ref{lindvall} are more precise than those in the original statement.
-These bounds are used to prove the following corollary that is used in the proof of Theorem 3.
+We remark that the bounds in Lemma \ref{nummelin} and Lemma \ref{lindvall} now depend on the corresponding initial conditions.
+One needs to track the proof of theorems in \cite{lindvall2002lectures} and \cite{nummelin1983rate} to see such dependence.
+The dependence on initial conditions implies the following corollary, which is used in the proof of {\it Theorem 3}.

 \begin{cor} Let $\Psi_{n}$ and $\mathfrak{C}$ be as in Theorem \ref{thm31}, then for any probability measures $\mu, \nu$ on $X$ that satisfy